|

 in Brazil, "variety" or "facies", are generally used to characterized

+the production of such putative populations.
 This way, it is important to know if these categories express

 objective realities, or if they are only the expression of our ethnocentrism.

+Are Rock Art descriptive units archaeofacts, or realities?
 To discuss this point, we need understand what were the objectives

 of the differents archaeologists when they proposed stylistic units.